crystalsand10/MGT_docs/source/downloads.rst

 * As not all isolates, for which the plot has been generated, will contain metadata annotations; the counts of those that do contain the required metadata and are included in the plot are indicated below.
 * The displayed graph can be downloaded by clicking on the link 'Download SVG' below the plot.
 On most browsers, simply clicking on the link can download the SVG, however, on some browsers, right-clicking on the link triggers the download.

-**Note:** It is strongly recommended that these graphs be used with data filtered to a smaller set (compared to the complete data in the databased).
+**Note:** It is strongly recommended that these graphs be used with data filtered to a smaller set (compared to the complete data in the database).
 Otherwise, depending on your browser and computer, this process may take a long time, as the data for plotting is loaded via javascript onto the users browsers, and rendering a plot with tens-of-thousands of bars may be computationally intensive.

 ===========================
 Report
 ===========================

-A report can be generated on MGTdb for any given country (or project - if logged in).
-The report summarizes data at every MGT-level in the past 10 years.
+A report can be generated on MGTdb for any given country and collection year (or project - if logged in).
+The report summarizes data at every MGT-level.

 .. image:: images/report_access.png